-Becuase of its unique appearance, this plant has a high value in gardens and also in floristry.
-This occurs due to the delicate heart-shaped pink and white flowers it produces.
-The plant made its first appearance in Europe in the 1840s.
+- Perhaps to the surprise of many of those who appreciate its great beauty, this marvelous plant conceals a secret.
+That’s the fact that it represents a member of the poppy family.
+Further, because of its unique appearance, this plant has a high value in gardens and also in the floral industry.
+This holds true due to the delicate heart-shaped pink and white flowers it usually produces.

-The Bleeding Heart typically attains a height of around 47 in (120 cm).
-The average width of the plant measures about 18 in (45 cm).
+Among its numerous other wonderful characteristics, the beautiful Bleeding Heart also attains a respectable size.
+That’s due to the fact that the plant typically attains a height measuring around 47 in (120 cm).
+In addition, the average width of the fantastic plant generally averages a total of about 18 in (45 cm).

-This species also represents a herbaceous perennial.
-The leaves possess three lobes only, and the stems appear as either light green or pinkish in color.
+However, regardless of its other marvels, the plant shares many of the basic traits of related species.
+For one, this species also evolved into a herbaceous perennial.
+Further, the delicate leaves possess three lobes only.
+Meanwhile, the stems of the perennial most commonly appear as either light green or pinkish in color.

-A variety of insects also feed on the leaves, which sometimes makes the plant difficult to cultivate.
-Snails, slugs, and aphids are the most common among these threats.
-Seeds are produced in long, thin pods.
+Additionally, the Bleeding Heart plays an important role within its native range.
+That’s because a variety of insects routinely feed on the leaves.
+However, this sometimes makes the plant difficult to cultivate.
+Snails, slugs, and aphids appear to be the most common among these threats.
+It produces its seeds in long, thin pods.

-During the Summer, the plant dies back, leaving only the root system.
-The leaves and stem of the plant contain a variety of alkaloids.
-These are not considered dangerous.
+During the Summer, the remarkable plant dies back, leaving only the root system.
+Finally, it did evolve a method of self-defense.
+That’s because the leaves and stem of the plant contain a variety of alkaloids.
+But, these are not considered dangerous.
 Contact with the plant generally produces only mild skin irritations.